Derbyshire County Cricket Club in 1878: 1878 season

-In 1878, Derbyshire played two county games each against Nottinghamshire, Yorkshire, Lancashire, Kent and one match each against MCC and All England XI.
-Derbyshire won three first class matches altogether and lost eight.
-They also played a miscellaneous match against Uppingham.
+In 1878, Derbyshire played two county matches each against Nottinghamshire, Yorkshire, Lancashire, and Kent, along with one match each against the MCC and the All England XI.
+They won three first-class matches in total and lost eight.
+Additionally, they played a miscellaneous match against Uppingham.

 The captain for the year was Robert Smith.
-Of the players who made their debuts, John Richardson, a bricklayer, played intermittently over the next five years and Enoch Cook, lace maker, played eight matches over two seasons.
+Among the debutants, John Richardson, a bricklayer, played intermittently over the next five years, while Enoch Cook, a lace maker, appeared in eight matches over two seasons.
 Henry Evans, a railway clerk, appeared occasionally over the next five years.
 John Cartledge and Thomas Limb, a miner, played their only single career first class matches during the season.
 Conrad Wallroth an Oxford graduate of independent means, and William Wood-Sims, a slater, appeared for the Uppingham match, although they did not make their first-class debuts until the following season.
 Three players who took part in Derbyshire's first match played their last season for Derbyshire.
 These were Samuel Richardson, the club's first captain, William Hickton and John Smith.
 W G Curgenven, who was one of the founders of the club, and played his first game in 1872, also played his last match.